google/applied-machine-learning-intensive/v2/02_data/00_introduction_to_colab/slides.md

 ![](res/ide.png)

 <!--
 Many data scientists choose to use a traditional development environment for their work.
-These editors range in complexity from a text editor like Notepad on Windows through large integrated development environments such PyCharm.
+These editors range in complexity from a text editor like Notepad on Windows through large, integrated development environments such PyCharm.

-With these environments it is often necessary to install extra software to support your data science work.
+With these environments, it is often necessary to install extra software to support your data science work.

-You will likely find that data scientists with a background in traditional programming are comfortable in these environments since they have likely already had experience with them.
+You'll likely find that data scientists with backgrounds in traditional programming are comfortable in these environments since they have likely already had experience with them.